 When I entered the hospital to be seen by Dr. Sato, I knew that I had severe hypoalbuminemia.
-Maybe it had been happening every time my TSW turned to be severe in the past because my fatigue was horrible at that time but I didn’t realize it and doctors who I was seen also hadn’t noticed it.
+Maybe it had been happening every time my TSW turned to be severe in the past because my fatigue was horrible at that time but I didn’t realize it and the doctors who I was seen also hadn’t noticed it.

-It turned to be the primary (major) sickness after all though my TSW was VERY severe when I entered the hospital.
-This is one of the reasons that I keep advising you to be seen by a doctor sometimes as checkups even if you have to take home remedy.
+It turned out to be the primary (major) sickness after all though my TSW was VERY severe when I entered the hospital.
+This is one of the reasons that I keep advising you to be seen by a doctor sometimes as checkups even if you have to take the home remedy.
 There are medical profession’s portions when you get over sicknesses all the time including diagnosis of infection too.

-Hot springs also can be moisuturizers.
+Hot springs also can be moisturizers.

-Each country has different customs instead of hot springs (i.e. Sauna, Jjimjilbang, etc….) but we have a custom to enjoy hot springs in Japan.
+Each country has different customs instead of hot springs (i.e. Sauna, Jjimjilbang, etc….) but we have the custom to enjoy hot springs in Japan.
 Dr. Sato doesn’t recommend them.
-Although there are doctors who recommend ‘hot spring treatment’ even among anti TS doctors, as an experiencer, I agree with the theory that hot springs can be moisturizers.
+Although there are doctors who recommend ‘hot spring treatment’ even among anti-TS doctors, as an experiencer, I agree with the theory that hot springs can be moisturizers.
 It might look as if you get well after taking it due to components in hot springs but until the day you feel healing happened, I also don’t recommend such activities.
 Count them as moisturizers.

 If possible, please try not to use Soap.

 When you have to use it, take soap bars but not liquid soap.
-Also, don’t take soap bars that say they are good for your sensitive skin, or good for atopic dermatitis, or additive free, or moist feeling, or moisture-rich, etc…because such soap tends to have moisturizing effects.
+Also, don’t take soap bars that say they are good for your sensitive skin, or good for atopic dermatitis, or additive-free, or moist feeling, or moisture-rich, etc…because such soap tends to have moisturizing effects.

-When they make liquid soap, surface-activating agent (surfactant) is used definitely.
+When they make liquid soap, a surface-activating agent (surfactant) is used definitely.
 Do you know what it is made from?
 It is a petrochemical product.

 Also, liquid soap remains ‘in’ your skin even if you believe you washed it away.